The Origins of the Japanese Bento

 - Makunouchi bento (幕の内弁当): The traditional style of bento that was served at the theater.
 It contains several dishes: rice, meat, fish, egg, a pickled plum, vegetables.

-- Noriben (海苔弁): A classic bento, very simple, with less than 4 ingredients.
-The rice is covered by nori.
+- Noriben (海苔弁): A classic bento, simple in nature, containing less than 4 ingredients.
+The rice is covered by nori (seaweed).

 - Hinomaru bento (日の丸弁当): A bento resembling the Japanese flag, the pickled plum being in the center of the rice.